Biden administration proposes major new limits on asylum at the border - NewsBreak

 Since the Trump administration enacted the policy in March 2020, more than 2 million asylum seekers have been expelled under Title 42.
 The Biden administration is moving to end the public health emergency on May 11, which will also end the policy.

-The post Biden administration proposes major new limits on asylum at the border appeared first on Florida Phoenix .
+The post Biden administration proposes major new limits on asylum at the border appeared first on Daily Montanan .

 Comments / 0